 You do not need to tell us anything that:

 - reduces the risk we insure you^ for; or

 - is common knowledge; or

-- we know or should know as an insurer; or
+- we know or should know as a travel insurance provider; or

 - we waive your duty to tell us about.